Rated: ASR · Fiction · Dark · #2281153

 “I do too!"
 The two women hugged goodbye.

-Tori started the car, waved, then drove down the alley and turned right.
+Tori started the car and drove down the alley, turning right onto the same lonely road she had driven before.
 She was on her way home!
 She turned on the radio.
 All was well!
-I don’t think I'll go down any detours from now on!

 “What!”
-Tori’s legs gave way and Sam had to hold her up.
+Tori’s legs gave way, and Sam had to hold her up.

 “I told you that you're never leaving this place.
 I gave you a chance to become my wife, now, you just gave me your answer.”